Deep Learning Model for Finding New Superconductors: The prediction of superconductivity

-We applied a list of materials reported by Ref.~\cite{1468-6996-16-3-033503} to evaluate the models.
-The list has about 400 materials found since 2010; importantly, it includes 330 non-superconductors.
-To temporally separate the materials on the list from the training data, we used only the data added to SuperCon or COD before 2010 as training data.
+We investigated outliers in $T_\text{c}$ predictions (see Fig.~\ref{fig: scatter_supercon}) and found that the under- and overestimated materials are cuprates, which have high $T_\text{c}$ that are sensitive to small changes in the ratio of elements.
+The surprise was that our deep learning model was sufficiently capable to find the mistake in the database.
+Some outliers are due to wrongly recorded $T_\text{c}$ values in SuperCon (database of superconductors).
+Mistakes in data are common.
+The $R^{2}$ is sensitive to such outliers.
 To compare the capability of a model with expert predictions, we evaluated whether the model could predict superconductivity for the given materials.
+Hence, we will use precision, recall, and f1 for evaluation.
 Randomly selecting a material from the list with $T_\text{c}$ > 0 K yields a precision of 32\%.
 This is considered the baseline because all the materials on the list were expected to be superconductors before the experiments.
-The model predicted $T_\text{c}$; with respect to whether the $T_\text{c}$ value will be higher than 0 K, the results had a precision of 62\%, an accuracy of 76\%, a recall of 67\%, and an f1 score of 63\%.
-The precision is about two times higher than the baseline (32\%) and 10 sigma away from it.
-Another interesting threshold is 10 K because only a limited number of superconductors have a $T_\text{c}$ of > 10 K. The deep learning method predicted materials with this $T_\text{c}$ with a precision of 75\%, which is about seven times higher than the baseline random precision (10\%).
+For the model predicting $T_\text{c}$ with respect to whether it would be higher than 0 K, the results had a precision of 62\%, an accuracy of 76\%, a recall of 67\%, and an f1 score of 63\%.
+This precision is about two times higher than the baseline (32\%), which is about 10 sigma above it.
+The AUC was 0.78.
+Another interesting threshold is 10 K because only a limited number of superconductors have $T_\text{c} > 10$ K. The deep learning method predicted materials as being above this $T_\text{c}$ threshold with a precision of 75\%, which is about seven times higher than the baseline random precision (10\%).
 The accuracy, recall, and f1 score were 95\%, 76\%, and 75\%, respectively.
+The AUC was 0.94.
 In contrast, the preliminary model, trained with SuperCon only, predicted that all the materials would be superconductors, even though the training data were up to the year 2018 (i.e., not temporally separated).
+A previous study~\cite{stanev2018machine} used a random forest method.
 We also performed random forest binary classification with garbage-in and deep learning binary classification, which classify materials in terms of whether the $T_\text{c}$ is beyond 0 K or not.
-The results, summarized in Table~\ref{tab: aprf_hosono}, demonstrate that our deep learning model has good capability to predict superconductivity and outperformed random forest classification (see Methods).
+The AUC were 0.78 and 0.96, respectively.
+The results, summarized in Table~\ref{tab: aprf_hosono}, demonstrate that our deep learning model has good capability to predict superconductivity and clearly outperformed the previous method of random forest.
+(See Supplementary Information).